texhex/Euphoria66/README.md

 No-limits means I used debug mode to spawn geysers and Wheezeworts like there is no tomorrow.
 Also, most buildings are insta-build because I have no patience.

+If you want to skip all description here, jump to section [installation](#installation)

 ## Mods used

 The following mods are required to run this colony: